sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/secure-postgres.md

    Save your changes and close the file.

-4. Open the `pg_hba.conf` file in your respective Linux distribution and edit the following lines to configure host-based authentication to accept certificates only when accessing the `sensu_events` database:
+4. Open the `pg_hba.conf` file in your Linux distribution and add the following lines to configure host-based authentication to accept certificates only when accessing the `sensu_events` database:

    {{< language-toggle >}}

    {{< code shell  "RHEL/CentOS" >}}

-# vim /var/lib/pgsql/14/data/pg_hba.conf
+# /var/lib/pgsql/14/data/pg_hba.conf (file location)

 # Prevent "postgres" superuser login via a certificate
 hostssl all             postgres        ::/0                    reject